 Endometriosis can cause excessive free radical activity in the body leading to oxidative stress.
 This can cause patients to feel generally unwell, have headaches, and can even cause depression.
 Excision surgeon, Dr. Tamer Seckin, has found that removal of the endometriosis through excision surgery and any related scar tissue and adhesions, significantly reduces inflammatory symptoms in his patients as well as increases their fertility.

-Another inflammatory disease that often concurs with endometriosis is interstitial cystitis.
+Another inflammatory disease that often concurs with endometriosis is interstitial cystitis (IC).
 IC is a chronic inflammatory condition of the bladder.
-Symptoms of IC are bladder pressure, bladder pain and sometimes even pelvic pain.
-Also patients with IC often feel the need to urinate quite often, even when their bladder isn’t full.
+Symptoms of IC are bladder pressure, bladder pain, and sometimes pelvic pain.
+Also, patients with IC often feel the need to urinate quite often, even when their bladder isn’t full.
 It can be a painful and debilitating disease that can affect a patient’s quality of life.

 Can a serving of broccoli a day really keep the inflammation away?
 Many in the medical profession believe that anti-inflammatory foods can help reduce free radical activity in the body and reduce inflammation.
-Researchers in Mexico City did a study and found that endometriosis patients who followed a high antioxidant diet for 3 months had less inflammatory markers in their blood analysis.
+According to a study by researchers in Mexico City, endometriosis patients who followed a high antioxidant diet for three months had fewer inflammatory markers in their blood.

-Listed below are 5 foods that have been proven to reduce inflammation and are safe for both the endodiet and the IC diet.
+Listed below are five foods that can reduce inflammation and are safe for both the endo diet and the IC diet.

-There is really no substitute for complete excision surgery when it comes to having a patient find relief from the inflammation, adhesions and scar tissue that endometriosis can cause.
-But, Dr. Seckin believes that following the endodiet and finding other foods that boost your body’s natural healing abilities, can only improve a patient’s quality of life.
+There is really no substitute for complete excision surgery to find relief from the inflammation, adhesions, and scar tissue that endometriosis can cause.
+But, Dr. Seckin believes that following the endo diet and finding other foods that boost your body’s natural healing abilities, can only improve your patient’s quality of life.